-We also continue to pursue the development of our gasification technologies for commercial deployment.
-We have been granted multiple patents protecting what we believe to be a breakthrough design for the next generation in waste-to-energy technology.
+The Company also continues to pursue the development of its gasification technologies for commercial deployment.
+The Company has been granted multiple patents protecting what it believes to be a breakthrough design for the next generation in waste-to-energy technology.
 The increased efficiency compared to existing solutions results in a significantly lower cost per watt of electricity produced.
-We have completed a commercial prototype and have completed preliminary testing and we are currently working with our manufacturing partners to improve durability and efficiency.
-Upon completion of product development, we intend to deploy our gasification solutions to our pipeline of commercial microgrid customers in order maximize the conversion of our customer waste streams into electricity.
+The Company has completed a commercial prototype and has completed preliminary testing and it is currently working with its manufacturing partners to improve durability and efficiency.
+Upon completion of product development, the Company intends to deploy its gasification solutions to the Company's pipeline of commercial microgrid customers in order maximize the conversion of its customer waste streams into electricity.

-2. GOING CONCERN
+2. BASIS OF PRESENTATION AND GOING CONCERN

 Going concern - The accompanying consolidated financial statements have been prepared on a going concern basis, which contemplates the realization of assets and the satisfaction of liabilities in the normal course of business.
-The Company has incurred cumulative net losses of \$6,434,840 since its inception and requires capital for its contemplated operational and marketing activities to take place.
+The Company has incurred cumulative net losses of \$19,933,366 since its inception and requires capital for its contemplated operational and marketing activities to take place.
 The Company's ability to raise additional capital through future issuances of common stock is unknown.
 The obtainment of additional financing, the successful development of the Company's contemplated plan of operations, and its transition, ultimately, to the attainment of profitable operations are necessary for the Company to continue operations.
-The ability to successfully resolve these factors raise substantial doubt about the Company's ability to continue as a going concern.
+The ability to successfully resolve these factors raises substantial doubt about the Company's ability to continue as a going concern.
 The consolidated financial statements of the Company do not include any adjustments that may result from the outcome of these aforementioned uncertainties.